 Luxuries: WiFi.
 TV & DVD player in each bedroom.

 General: Freeview TV.
-Oil central heating at extra cost for 2015; included for 2016.
+Oil central heating included.
 Solar heated water.

 Utilities: Electric oven, ceramic hob. microwave, fridge/freezer, dishwasher, washing machine